-Most all car insurance companies require that all licensed household members, especially spouses, be listed on the policy as drivers.
-This way the auto insurance provider is able to assess accurately the risk that both you and your husband pose as drivers and calculate your premiums accordingly.
+Most car insurance companies require all licensed drivers living in the same household, especially spouses, to be listed on the policy as drivers.
+This way, the auto insurance company can accurately assess the risk you and your spouse pose as drivers and calculate your premiums accordingly.

 Do I have to add my spouse to my car insurance?

 You should do it, or you could pay out of pocket for accidents your spouse causes while driving your car.
 If you fail to inform the car insurance company that you are married and don’t add your spouse to your policy, accidents your spouse causes might not be covered.

 An insurer could deny the claim if your spouse drives your car and has an accident.
 It’s essential to contact your insurer as soon as you get married to make sure your spouse is covered if he or she plans to use your car.